mplewis/yavin/README.md

 The frontend project itself is pretty sparse:

-- `src/main.ts`: The entry point for the app.
+- `frontend/src/main.ts`: The entry point for the app.
 When bundling for production, start here.
 You can add global Vue plugins (e.g. BootstrapVue) in this file with `Vue#use`.
-- `src/router/index.ts`: The router configuration.
+- `frontend/src/router/index.ts`: The router configuration.
 Unused right now.
-- `src/store/index.ts`: The VueX store configuration.
+- `frontend/src/store/index.ts`: The VueX store configuration.
 Unused right now.
-- `src/views/App.vue`: The main view for the app.
+- `frontend/src/views/App.vue`: The main view for the app.
 This embeds the router and is where global styles live.
 If this project were to progress, this would probably host the navbar.
-- `src/views/Inbox.vue`: The Inbox view.
+- `frontend/src/views/Inbox.vue`: The Inbox view.
 This is where the user spends all their time.
 Allows the user to page through emails and view their content.
 This component is responsible for fetching email data from the server and handling pagination.
-- `src/components/Summary.vue`: The left-side list of emails.
+- `frontend/src/components/Summary.vue`: The left-side list of emails.
 This displays the sender, subject, and tags for an email.
-- `src/components/Details.vue`: The right-side view of an email's content.
+- `frontend/src/components/Details.vue`: The right-side view of an email's content.
 This lets the user read emails and find out why Yavin tagged them.

 ### Backend

+All backend source files are under the project Typescript root of `src/`.

+#### `src/entities`

+Yavin uses [TypeORM](https://github.com/typeorm/typeorm), an ORM for TypeScript that supports migrations and multiple different access patterns.
+Each entity (sometimes known as a model) gets its own file in this directory.

+#### `src/lib`

+This is where the core logic of the app is defined.

+- `index.ts`: The core Express server logic of the app.
+Also includes logic to manage backend workers that run in the same process as the server.
+- `types.ts`: Shared types.
+This is symlinked (huge hack) into `frontend/src/types` to share types between frontend and backend.
+- `auth`: Allows the backend to complete the two parts of the auth flow: 1. installing Google App secure credentials, 2. signing into Gmail as the user with their permission.
+- `classify`: Classifies email body text and tags an email according to lists of keywords.
+- `content`: Extracts text body content from emails.
+Produces the core input for classification.
+- `gmail`: TypeScript wrapper for the less-ergonomic Gmail APIs.
+- `storage`: Stores onboarding secure credentials in the filesystem rather than the database.
+This is not production-ready.
+- `util`: Utility functions used by other bits of the codebase.
+For example, wrappers for base64 en/decoding.

+#### `src/scripts`

+Scripts intended for direct use by developers.
+Run them with `yarn ts-node scripts/my_script.ts`.

+#### `src/types`

+Type wrappers for libraries without typing.
+I don't quite know how to use this properly.

+#### `src/workers`

+Bits of functionality intended to be used periodically as background workers.

+#### `fixtures/`

+Static file test fixtures, e.g. text body corpus for specs, keywords files.

+#### `resources/keywords.yaml`

+The tags and keywords to be used to classify emails.

+#### `scripts/`

+Scripts intended for direct use by developers.
+Run them directly from the shell.

+`scripts/use_db.js` is used to set the current database to dev, test, or prod.

+#### `secrets/`

+This is used by the `storage` library to persist critical credentials onto the disk outside of the database.
+If this app is ever moved to cloud deployment, you will need to refactor storage/secrets into some kind of vault service.

 # Known Issues